Licensed Child Care Capacity

 Data source:

-2024 data on licensed capacity are from the September 2024 New Hampshire Child Care Profile report from the Bureau of Child Development and Head Start Collaboration.
-2022 data on licensed programs and capacity are from a NH DHHS request to the Governor to use federal funds to strengthen child care.
-All other program capacity data are from the 2021 NH Market Rate Survey Data on capacity v need gap in second dashboard use 2022 5-year U.S. Census ACS data on numbers of children under 6 likely in need of child care because the parents, or sole parent, they live with are in the labor force.
+Data on the Licensed Capacity tab are as follows: 2026 data are Carsey School of Public Policy analysis of NH DHHS Bureau of Child Development & Head Start Collaboration data (March 25, 2026).
+2024 data are from the September 2024 New Hampshire Child Care Profile report from the Bureau of Child Development and Head Start Collaboration.
+2022 data are from a NH DHHS request to the Governor to use federal funds to strengthen child care.
+All other program capacity data are from the 2021 NH Market Rate Survey

 with support from